-Key Passage: Rom.
-12:1-2 "Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God—this is your spiritual act of worship.
-Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will."
+I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
+Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.

-What does verse 2 of the key passage add to your understanding of true worship?
+- What does verse 2 of the passage add to your understanding of true worship?

 Have you found ways that help you remain focused on God?

 How can worshiping Jesus transform lives of people around us?
 Have you seen any of that kind of change in the people with whom you have had contact?

 In John 4:23 we read, “A time is coming and has now come when the true worshipers will worship the Father in spirit and truth, for they are the kind of worshipers the Father seeks.”
 How does God seek you, drawing you to worship him?

 Because “God is spirit” (without material being), worship must be bound up with spiritual realities, not physical formalities.
 Consequently, true worship is not limited by time, place or ceremony.
 To worship in “truth” means to worship the true God, honestly, genuinely, and from the heart.”

 There are many different ways, forms and traditions that may aid us in worshiping God.
 The New Testament does not tell us to follow a particular form for worship, other than to worship in spirit and truth.
 The forms Christians use today are not the worship, they simply help lead us into the worship.
 How do you see this happening in your congregation and in your personal worship?